Ranger-Theme/ranger-storefront-gui/README.md

   create-vite [options] [project-name]     Create a react project by vite. create-webpack [options] [project-name]  Create a react project by webpack.

-Run ranger-cli <command> --help for detailed usage of given command.
+Run utopia-cli <command> --help for detailed usage of given command.

              _                 _            _ _